MSc EpidemiologyFind a programme

 If English is not your first language, you need to meet this profile level:

 Further information about English language requirements and profile levels.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-Students graduating from this MSc will have the skills and methodological know-how needed to work as analyst/researcher or systematic reviewer in a wide range of settings, including universities, research institutes, governmental agencies, charities, pharmaceutical companies, and other private and public organisations that collect and analysing health-related data.
-Graduates of this MSc will also be well placed to apply for a PhD in a range of population health research topics.
+This MSc will give students the knowledge and skills needed to work as a researcher or systematic reviewer in a wide range of settings, including universities, research institutes, government agencies, charities, pharmaceutical companies, and other private and public organisations that collect and analyse health-related data.
+Graduates will also be well placed to apply for a PhD in a range of population health research topics.

 The MSc will prepare students to move into careers which, with further work experience and training, could develop into leadership roles, such as academics (lecturers, senior lecturers and professors of epidemiology), directors of research and development in pharmaceutical companies and biotech startups, strategic directors of health charities or public health government policy advisers.

 1 September 2020.
 We reserve the right to close admissions early to certain markets.

 Request more information